ciglenecki/lumen-audio/README.md

 Idea: train on single wav, then later introduce `irmas_combinatorics` dataset which contains multiple wav

+#### SVM

+Introduce SVM and train it additionally on high level features of spectrogram (MFCC).
+For example, one can caculate entropy of a audio/spectrogram for a given timeframe (@vinko)

+If you have audio of 3 sec, caculate ~30 entropies every 0.1 sec and use those entropies as SVM features.
+Also try using a lot more librosa features.

 #### ➕ Ensamble

-Introduce SVM and train it additionally on high level features of spectrogram.
-For example, one can caculate entropy of a spectrogram for a given timeframe.
+Ensamble should be features of some backbone and Vinko's SVM.

 ### Audio knowledge